nimbix/app-mpi-test-openmpi/README.md

-# app-mpi-test
+# app-mpi-test-openmpi
-JARVICE app for testing MPI distributions and fabrics
+JARVICE app for testing Open MPI Libraries and fabrics